In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

 Step 2: Enter the Final and Display URL

-In the ‘Final URL’ field, add your website link, which will be the consultation page in our example.
+- In the ‘Final URL’ field, add your website link.

-Now, add the display URL which should preferably be shorter than the final URL, especially if the final URL is too long.
+- Add the display URL (which should preferably be shorter than the final URL, especially if the final URL is too long).

 Step 3: Add a Call-to-Action, Headline, Ad Name

-To entice people to actually click through to the URL, you need to add a call-to-action (CTA).
+- To entice people to actually click through to the URL, you’ll need to add a call-to-action (CTA).

 For this YouTube ads tutorial, we’re going to use ‘Book Now’ as our CTA.

-But you may use any other CTA amongst the many options you can see here.
+However, you can use any other CTA amongst the many options you can see here.

 Head back to your Google Ads Dashboard

-See the green dot adjacent to your campaign name?
-Click on it.
+- Click on the green dot adjacent to your campaign name.

 Remember, you can make changes to your campaign at any time.